Office: Bunche Hall 9268

 Economics of aging, health economics, public economics, insurance

 Kathleen McGarry is a Professor of Economics at UCLA and a Research Associate at the NBER.
-From 2007-2009 she was the Joel Z. and Susan Hyatt, 1972 Professor of Economics at Dartmouth College and previously served as a senior economist at the Council of Economic Advisers.
+From 2007-2009 she was the Joel Z. and Susan Hyatt, 1972 Professor of Economics at Dartmouth College and previously served as a Senior Economist at the White House.
 She has had fellowships from the Brookdale Foundation and the National Bureau of Economic Research.